 We have established an oncofertility service which includes access to the ‘Fertility & Research Centre’ led by Prof William Ledger.
 This clinic is based at the Royal Women’s Hospital in Sydney and open from Monday to Saturday.
 This is the first dedicated oncofertility centre in Australia and is the only fertility centre to combine basic and clinical research with comprehensive fertility preservation, assisted reproduction treatment and psychosocial support in the public hospital setting.

 We have an innovative research program, which brings oncologists, fertility specialists and scientists together into one team.
 These include researchers in the Oocyte and Ovarian Biology Laboratories at The University of New South Wales led by Prof Robert Gilchrist, researchers in The Laboratory for Ageing Research at The University of New South Wales led by Dr Lindsay Wu and clinicians in both the Kids Cancer Centre at Sydney Children’s Hospital and the Nelune Comprehensive Cancer Centre at Prince of Wales Hospital led by Dr. Anazodo.
-This collaboration has allowed us to develop a number of pre-clinical and clinical studies (link to research page) which cover different aspects of care (biological, medical and psychological) as well as allowing us to collaborate with national and international investigators.
+This collaboration has allowed us to develop a number of pre-clinical and clinical studies (Research page) which cover different aspects of care (biological, medical and psychological) as well as allowing us to collaborate with national and international investigators.

 We hope this service and collaboration will improve access to fertility knowledge consultation procedures and support as well as reducing the risk of future infertility and success of assisted reproduction treatment.